Erkan-Yilmaz/Gridcoin-hangout-minutes/README.md

 If you see any improvement possibility in the minutes, make a [pull request](https://github.com/Erkan-Yilmaz/Gridcoin-hangout-minutes/pulls) or write an [issue](https://github.com/Erkan-Yilmaz/Gridcoin-hangout-minutes/issues).
 Thanks!

+Backup:
+* you can backup the minutes as described [here](https://github.com/Erkan-Yilmaz/Gridcoin-hangout-minutes/blob/master/read_offline.MD)

 From these sessions are also extracted: [Gridcoin tasks](https://github.com/Erkan-Yilmaz/Gridcoin-tasks)

 ![alt text](https://i.imgur.com/IPq8wdr.jpg "Gridcoin")